meilisearch/integration-guides/guides/build_integration.md

 # Build an Integration for MeiliSearch

-Here are some guidelines that you should follow, as we want to guarantee consistency and coherence across the different integrations, as well as technical quality for the different MeiliSearch users.
+In order to guarantee consistency and quality across all MeiliSearch integrations, we request that you consider the following guidelines when creating a new integration.

 ## 1. Main Principle: User Experience First